-After arriving by ship German-born August spent a while working in Pennsylvania’s burgeoning textile industry.
-But a career in cloth and cutting was incompatible with August’s love of a good time, so he found work in a German Club as a sommelier.
+After arriving by ship, German-born August spent a while working in Pennsylvania’s burgeoning textile industry.
+But with a career in cloth and cutting proving to be incompatible with August’s love of a good time, he left and found work in a German Club as a sommelier.

 However, instead of ending up happily ever after, at the end of this weekend of excess August found himself alone and penniless, without the ballet dancing love of his life and with no idea what had happened.

-Luckily for August the kindness of the Salvation Army saw him showered, dressed in fresh clothes, fed and back on his feet again ready to work once more as sommelier, so that he could earn his boat fare back to Germany.
-As a result he has always told his family to give generously to the Salvation Army, to his day the Giesen brothers Theo, Alex and Marcel do.
+Luckily for August, the kindness of the Salvation Army saw him showered, dressed in fresh clothes, fed, and back on his feet again ready to work once more as sommelier, so that he could earn his boat fare back to Germany.
+As a result he has always told his family to give generously to the Salvation Army, to this day the Giesen brothers Theo, Alex and Marcel still do.